DOI-USGS/nhdplusTools/README.md

 *Note:* The HY\_Features standard is based on the notion that a "catchment" is a wholistic feature that can be "realized" (some might say modeled) in a number of ways.
-In other words, a catchment can only be fully characterized through a collection of different conceptual representations.
+In other words, a catchment can *only* be characterized fully through a collection of different conceptual representations.
 In NHDPlus, the "catchment" feature is the polygon feature that describes the drainage divide around the hydrologic unit that contributes surface flow to a given flowline.
 While this may seem like a significant difference, in reality, the NHDPlus COMID identifier lends itself very well to the HY\_Features catchment concept.
-The COMID is used as a wholistic identifier for the catchment polygon, the flowline that connects the catchment inlet and outlet, and value added attributes that describe characteristics of the catchment's interior.
-In this way, the COMID identifier is actually an identifier for a wholistic collection of data that together fully describe an NHDPlus catchment.
+The COMID is used as an identifier for the catchment polygon, the flowline that connects the catchment inlet and outlet, and value added attributes that describe characteristics of the catchment's interior.
+In this way, the COMID identifier is actually an identifier for a collection of data that together fully describe an NHDPlus catchment.
+[See the NHDPlus mapping to HY_Features in the HY_Features specification.](http://docs.opengeospatial.org/is/14-111r6/14-111r6.html#annexD_1)

 Below is a description of the expected scope of data to be used by the `nhdplusTools` package.
 While other data and attributes may come into scope,